-Search and seizure on arrest under a warrant.
+Search and seizure on arrest under warrant

-- 44. (1) This section applies to a person arrested - (a) on a warrant issued under this Order; or - (b) on an endorsed warrant. - (2) If a police officer who arrests any person under this Order has reasonable grounds for suspecting that any thing in the vicinity of that person - (a) may be material as evidence in proving the offence for which the warrant was issued; or
+- 44. (1) This section applies to a person arrested - (a) on a warrant issued under this Act; or - (b) on an endorsed warrant. - (2) If a police officer who arrests any person under this Act has reasonable grounds for suspecting that any thing in the vicinity of that person- - (a) may be material as evidence in proving the offence for which the warrant was issued; or - (b) has been acquired by that person as the result of that offence,the police officer may seize that thing. - (3) If a police officer - (a) arrests a person under this Act; and - (b) has reasonable grounds for suspecting that there is on the person, in his clothing or in or on any thing in the vicinity of that person that is under his apparent control, any thing that -

-- (b) has been acquired by that person as the result of that offence, the police officer may seize that thing. - (3) If a police officer - (a) arrests a person under this Order; and - (b) has reasonable grounds for suspecting that there is on the person, in his clothing or in or on any thing in the vicinity of that person that is under his apparent control, any thing that - (i) may be material as evidence in proving the offence for which the warrant was issued or for which surrender of that person is sought; or - (ii) has been acquired by that person as a result of that offence, the police officer may search him, his clothing or the thing and may seize any thing found as a result of the search.
+- (i) may be material as evidence in proving the offence for which the warrant was issued or for which surrender of that person is sought; or - (ii) has been acquired by that person as a result of that offence.

+the police officer may search him, his clothing or the thing and may seize any thing found as a result of the search.

-- (4) Subsection (3) does not authorise a police officer to remove, or to require that person to remove, any of the clothing that he is wearing. - (5) A person shall not be searched except by a police officer of the same sex. - (6) A police officer shall retain in safe keeping any thing seized pending a direction from the Attorney General about how it is to be dealt with. - (7) Nothing in this section prevents or restricts the search of a person or in his clothing or in or on any thing under his immediate control, after he is admitted to a prison after having been arrested for an offence. - (8) The powers conferred by this section are in addition to, and not in derogation of, any other powers conferred by any written law.
+- (4) Subsection (3) does not authorise a police officer to remove, or to require that person to remove, any of the clothing that he is wearing. - (5) A person shall not be searched except by a police officer of the same sex. - (6) A police officer shall retain in safe keeping any thing seized pending a direction from the Attorney General about how it is to be dealt with - (7) Nothing in this section prevents or restricts the search of a person or in his clothing or in or on any thing under his immediate control, after he is admitted to a prison after having been arrested for an offence. - (8) The powers conferred by this section are in addition to, and not in derogation of, any other powers conferred by any written law.

-Search and seizure warrants.
+Search and seizure warrants

-- 45. (1) This section applies if a magistrate is informed by affidavit that there are reasonable grounds for suspecting that there may be in a place - (a) a thing that may be material as evidence in proving the offence for which a provisional arrest warrant was issued or for which surrender of that person is sought; or
+- 45. (1) This section applies if a magistrate is informed by affidavit that there are reasonable grounds for suspecting that there may be in a place - (a) a thing that may be material as evidence in proving the offence for which a provisional arrest warrant was issued or for which surrender of that person is sought; or - (b) a thing that has been acquired by that person as a result of that offence. - (2) The magistrate may issue a warrant authorising a police officer, with such assistance, and by such force, as is necessary and reasonable - (a) to seize the thing;